 - Links to your other social sites on the web

-Wisetamp is a free browser addon that will do all the work for you and generate all the code for your new email signature.
+Wisestamp is a free browser add-on that will do all the work for you and generate all the code for your new email signature.
 Here is a link to their video tour explaining the add on.
-As of now Wisestamp only works for Chrome, Firefox, or Safari on the browser side and supports the email clients Gmail(including domain hosted gmail), Yahoo mail, Hotmail, Aol and Thunderbird.
-But if you use outlook or mac mail there are work arounds I will address later in the post.
+As of now Wisestamp only works for Chrome, Firefox, or Safari on the browser side and supports the email clients Gmail(including domain hosted gmail), Yahoo mail, Hotmail, AOL and Thunderbird.
+But if you use outlook or mac mail there are workarounds I will address later in the post.

 Installing and Using Wisetamp